Fresnedillas

 Like Honeysuckle and Goldstone, Madrid had an Apollo wing

-station in this case a section of the nearby DSN station at Robledo de
+station.
+In this case a section of the nearby DSN station at Robledo de

 for Apollo USB operations.
 Robledo de Chavela is 56km west of Madrid.